DjangoGirls/organizer-manual/accessibility/README.md

 We want to make all Django Girls events as accessible as possible.
 Making your event accessible will help everyone, not just attendees with disabilities.
-This page can be daunting, because we are trying to be comprehensive, but read through it and do your best!
+This page can be daunting because we are trying to be comprehensive, but read through it and do your best!

 Depending on your venue, you might not be able to do all of these things.
-But if you think about accessibility from the time yoxu decide to organize an event, you have a better chance of not accidentally leaving groups of people out.
+But if you think about accessibility from the time you decide to organize an event, you have a better chance of not accidentally leaving groups of people out.
 So here are a few things to consider with respect to accessibility when organizing your event.